 Attendees to the convention are a mix of Magento developers, merchants, and partners who all meet to hear the latest news regarding the platform’s evolution.

 The first event was held in Los Angeles back in 2011, and drew in an attendance of over 600 people.
-In the seven years between then and 2018, the number of visitors has risen to over 3,000.
-The next event is coming to Las Vegas in 2019, and is anticipated to host an even larger gathering.
+It has only grown ever since.

 3. Magento has Traded Hands a Few Times (and is about to again)